QUICK START GUIDE

 This allows you to select a specific layer of your print to display when you click on "Display Calibration in white/red"

 Display calibration in white

 Displays a 2D/layer in white.
-White will harden the resin.
+White will harden the resin faster than red.
 It is a good idea to display the first layer for a while to create a solid base for the print.
-Test the the grip of the printer with a scalpel but take care not to cut the layer off of the build plate.
+Test the grip of the print with a scalpel but take care not to cut the layer off of the build plate.

 Display calibration in red

 Displays a 2D/layer in red.
-Red will not harden the resin.
+Red will not harden the resin as quickly as white.
 You might want to show the layer to see if its outlines display outside of the build plate or if it is fully inside the projection area.

 Hide calibration image

 This is for a new add-on that we are working on that will allow a lens cover to open and close to protect the projector.